 50 Kaló di Ciro Salvo, Charing Cross

 What: Ciro Salvo’s debut London pizzeria continues to carry the British torch for the original in Naples.
 While this restaurant’s eclectic interiors are not to everyone’s taste, the pizza definitely is.
 Each pizza has a soft and thin Neapolitan-style base with crispy outer edges and charring marks.
-Toppings include carbonara, lasagne, and Bianca with ham and mushrooms, as well as many more.
+A number of ‘white’ base options are available here, if that’s more your scene, with toppings including ham and mushrooms or beef and roasted artichoke.

 Where: 7 Northumberland Avenue, WC2N 5BY